riccardo-bernardini/protypo/doc/User/user_tutorial.md

 ### Recognized directives

+Currently the following directives are recognized.

-Currently only `include` is recognized.
-Its behaviour is similar to C `#include` and it does a "physical" inclusion of the target file.
-This because I expect that in many cases `include` will be used to include common boilerplates and such.  `include` does not include the same file twice.
-Maybe later I'll add something line `always_include`.
+* _include_.
+Its behaviour is similar to C `#include` or Ruby `load` in the sense that it does a "physical" inclusion of the target file.
+This because I expect that in many cases `include` will be used to include common boilerplates and such.
+Like C `#include` or Ruby `load`, `include` does not check if a file was already included.
+* _with_.
+Its behaviour is similar to Ruby `require` or (more or less) Ada `with`.
+It does a "physical" inclusion of the target file, but it will not include the same file twice.
+This can be useful to load function libraries.

 ## Comments